Boat Trips from Benidorm

 Boat trips from Benidorm

-BENIDORM TO CALPE BOAT TRIP - Monday, Wednesday and Friday
+BENIDORM TO CALPE BOAT TRIP From March 10th until November 27th, every Wednesday & Friday

 Departs from Benidorm port, in the centre of town. more information on CALPE here.